mosip/documentation/docs/esignet-end-user-guide.md

 1. Login flow for OTP based authentication
 2. Login flow for Biometrics based authentication

+Before starting with the login flows, let us understand the following terms:

+1. **Essential claims**- These are mandatory user information required by the relying party to be able to provide their services to the residents.

+2. **Voluntary claims**- They are additional user information that resident can choose to share to get some add-on features for the service provided by the relying party.

-> Note: The screenshots and the steps illustrated below are for demonstration purpose only and will change based on the use case.
+> Note: The screenshots and the steps illustrated below are for demonstration purpose only and are likely to change based on the use case.

 ## LOGIN with OTP authentication